emberlightstudios/bevy_gameplay_abilities/README.md

 Other relevant types from bevy_gameplay_effects are ActiveTags, ActiveEffects, and GameplayStats.

 ## AbilityDefinition
-You define abilities with this type.
+You define abilities with this type and then register in the registry.
 It has several fields worth mentioning.
 ### AbilityTags
 This has several sub-fields
  - ability => Basically the name of the ability.
 It is a TagId, and is also the key to this definition in the HashMap inside the AbilityRegistry.